back to the blog

 The first hurdle you will encounter on your journey to gaining a motorcycle licence is the Motorcycle Theory Test.
 A pass is required before you can progress to a motorcycle test with the exception of the CBT or ‘Compulsory Basic Training’.

-At the time of writing the Motorcycle Theory Test costs £23 and can be booked via the Government website
+The whole theory test will take about 1 hour 20 minutes for both sections combined, with an optional break between the multiple choice and hazard perception.
+At the time of writing the Motorcycle Theory Test costs £23 and can be booked via the Government website.

 So you’ve booked it, but you’ll probably want to know how to prepare for the motorcycle theory test? and thankfully there are plenty of resources available to you.

-The obvious starting point is to buy a hard copy of The Official Highway Code, which can be ordered from the Government website or bought in many high street or online stores including the RideTo Store for £9.99.
+The obvious starting point is to buy a hard copy of The Official Highway Code, which can be ordered from the Government website or bought in the RideTo Store.
 It is also available as an app to download directly to your smartphone.

 Having the Highway Code close to hand means you can jump in and out of it when you have a spare moment to start storing away useful information.
 It's the perfect material for when you're on the bus or train commuting to work, grabbing a coffee or sitting in a doctor's or dentist's waiting room.

-Another fantastic publication that you will find invaluable is the RideTo New Rider Journal.
-A 115 page book that covers everything from booking and preparing for your tests, to what gear you’ll need, how to buy a helmet, how to maintain your bike and tons more.
-It costs just £7.99 and you can also buy it from the RideTo Store.
+Another fantastic publication that you will find invaluable is the RideTo New Rider Journal Vol. 2, a 114 page book that covers everything from booking and preparing for your tests, to road signs, roundabouts, gear guides and tons more.
+It costs just £11.99.

 Of course, the more you can practice the better you’ll be, so it's always good to have a large number of resources available.
 The ‘RideTo’ website has a wide range of articles and guides to help new riders with their journey onto two wheels, there's even a guide on how to pass your hazard perception test.